 5.1 Definition.
 The Parties acknowledge that both parties may own, utilize, and develop certain Confidential Information (as defined herein) during the course of the Agreement and in furtherance of their respective obligations thereunder, which is privileged and confidential.
 “Confidential Information” includes any information in any form marked or designated as confidential and any information in any form that a reasonable person would understand to be confidential.
 Confidential Information includes, but is not limited to, trade secrets, computer programs and software (including source codes), processes, technical information, know-how, plans, data, software, specifications, identity of customers and suppliers, financial information, and, Software and business affairs of the Party which is treated as confidential by such Party; provided, however, that Confidential Information will not include information which, as established by documentary evidence is (a) known or becomes known to the public in general (other than by a breach of this provision), (b) is or has been independently developed or conceived by the other Party without the use of the first Party’s Confidential Information, or (c) is or has been made known or disclosed to the other Party by a third person without a breach of any obligation of confidentiality such third person may have to the first Party.

-Credly warrants that the Credly Credentialing Platform will work in material compliance with its intended purpose.
-If there is a breach of the foregoing warranty, Credly shall, at Credly’s election, within thirty (30) days from the date Issuer notifies Credly of the non-conformance (i) correct the nonconformance in the Credly Credentialing Platform so that it operates in accordance with its intended purpose; (ii) replace any non-conforming component of the Credly Credentialing Platform with component(s) that performs in accordance with its intended purpose; or (iii) in the event that Credly reasonable determines that neither of the foregoing is practicable, refund all amounts Issuer has pre-paid to Credly for the non-conforming component of the Credly Credentialing Platform.
-The foregoing are Issuer’s sole remedies and Credly’s exclusive obligations in connection any non-conformance of, the Credly Credentialing Platform during the term of this Agreement.
+Credly warrants that the Credly System will work in material compliance with its intended purpose.
+If there is a breach of the foregoing warranty, Credly shall, at Credly’s election, within thirty (30) days from the date Issuer notifies Credly of the non-conformance (i) correct the nonconformance in the Credly System so that it operates in accordance with its intended purpose; (ii) replace any non-conforming component of the Credly System with component(s) that performs in accordance with its intended purpose; or (iii) in the event that Credly reasonable determines that neither of the foregoing is practicable, refund all amounts Issuer has pre-paid to Credly for the non-conforming component of the Credly System.
+The foregoing are Issuer’s sole remedies and Credly’s exclusive obligations in connection any non-conformance of, the Credly System during the term of this Agreement.
 EXCEPT AS EXPRESSLY PROVIDED HEREIN, CREDLY MAKES NO WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND CREDLY EXPRESSLY AND SPECIFICALLY DISCLAIMS ANY WARRANTIES OF PERFORMANCE, MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW.
-Credly does not warrant (i) uninterrupted or error-free operation of the Credly Credentialing Platform or (ii) that Credly will correct all defects or prevent third-party disruptions.
+Credly does not warrant (i) uninterrupted or error-free operation of the Credly System or (ii) that Credly will correct all defects or prevent third-party disruptions.
 The warranties hereunder will not apply if there has been misuse, modification, damage not caused by Credly, failure to comply with instructions provided by Credly, or if limited by an Order Form.
 Issuer is responsible for determining its compliance with applicable laws and regulations and Credly makes no warranty or representation regarding Issuer’s compliance therewith.

 7. Limitation of Liability.

-Except for any intentional infringement of a Party’s Intellectual Property rights, misappropriation of a Party’s Confidential Information as provided in Section 5, or a party’s indemnification obligations as provided in Section 6.3, in no event will either Party hereto be liable to the other Party under this Agreement or otherwise for any special, consequential, punitive, exemplary, reliance, indirect or incidental damages, whether under theories of contract, tort, or otherwise, even if such damages were foreseeable.
+Except for any intentional infringement of a Party’s Intellectual Property rights or misappropriation of a Party’s Confidential Information as provided in Section 5, in no event will either Party hereto be liable to the other Party under this Agreement or otherwise for any special, consequential, punitive, exemplary, reliance, indirect or incidental damages, whether under theories of contract, tort, or otherwise, even if such damages were foreseeable.
 In addition, in no event will either Party’s liability (exclusive of fees payable) arising out of or related to this Agreement exceed the sum of fees paid by Issuer under the applicable Order Form.